langevin-usgs/gw3099_classrepo/exercises/MODFLOW6/README.md

 ![mf6-example1b.png](../img/mf6-example1b.png)

 The well is located in row 11, column 10, and layer 3.
 The river is located in layer 1, column 20, rows 1 - 21.
+The river conductance is 100,000 ft squared per day.
+The river stage is 320. ft and the river bottom is at 318 ft.

 The purpose of this problem is to become familiar with the MODFLOW 6 input files by creating the files by hand for Example Problem 1.
 This requires creating the following files: mfsim.nam, ex02.tdis, ex02.ims, ex02.nam, ex02.dis, ex02.npf, ex02.ic, ex02.wel, ex02.riv, ex02.rch, ex02.oc.